istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 ## Configuring a Gateway

-See the [Service APIs](https://kubernetes-sigs.github.io/gateway-api/) documentation for information about the APIs.
+See the [Gateway API](https://gateway-api.sigs.k8s.io/) documentation for information about the APIs.

 1. Deploy a test application: